HuongHa12/BO_unknown_searchspace/README.md

 # Bayesian optimization with unknown search space

 This repository contains the code for the method GPUCB-UBO proposed in the paper 'Bayesian Optimization with Unknown Search Space', NeurIPS'2019, Ha et al. GPUCB-UBO is a systematic volume expansion strategy for the Bayesian optimization when the search space is unknown.
 It guarantees that in iterative expansions of the search space, our method can find a point whose function value within epsilon of the objective function maximum.
 Without the need to specify any parameters, GPUCB-UBO automatically triggers a minimal expansion required iteratively.
-The method is evaluated on five benchmark test functions and three common machine learning hyper-parameter tuning tasks.
+The method is evaluated on seven benchmark test functions and three common machine learning hyper-parameter tuning tasks.

 ## Prerequisites